The 7 Biggest Online User Experience Mistakes You’re Making Right Now

 The 7 Biggest User Experience Mistakes

-2. Confusing Navigation: A good user experience is often brought on by an easy web and mobile application navigation.
+2. Confusing Navigation: A good user experience is often brought on by easy web and mobile application navigation.
 If a user finds it difficult to navigate through your page they may conclude that you simply just do not have the information they are looking for.
-Shari Thurow from Omni Marketing Interactive claims that a confusing navigation can also have an affect on a users “perceived download time”.
+Shari Thurow from Omni Marketing Interactive claims that confusing navigation can also have an effect on a user’s “perceived download time”.
 “If users cannot find what they want on a website, they will regard the download time as slower than it actually might be.”, says Shari.
 A simple solution to this issue could be utilizing a simple application layout design.
 If a user finds it too difficult to locate the information they want, they will search elsewhere for it.

 3. Not Basing Content and Design Changes on Data: You do not want to make changes to your design or content based on an opinion or a “feeling”.
 All application decisions should be formed around what your data is telling you.
 According to the McKinsey Global Institute “a retailer using big data to the fullest could increase its operating margin by more than 60 percent.”
 Listen to what your data is telling you first, and then make the necessary changes.
 Are you using Google Analytics for performance data analysis?
 Read this article by Ari Weil.

 4. Not Engaging the User: When users visit your web application they should feel engaged by what they see.
 If they do not, they will simply go somewhere else with one click.
 Luckily it is easy to make your application more interactive.
-Pushkar Gaikwad of InBoundio tells us, “You can embed widgets, have infinite page loads, cross link content of other sources, use web forms to make your content more interactive.”
+Pushkar Gaikwad of InBoundio tells us, “You can embed widgets, have infinite page loads, cross-link content of other sources, and use web forms to make your content more interactive.”
 Utilizing these tools can help to make your page more interesting to your visitors and will allow them a more engaging experience.
-Yottaa talks about user experience tips specific for eCommerce applications in our article “Fix Shopping Cart Woes: User Engagement is Key to Success”.
+Yottaa talks about user experience tips specific to eCommerce applications in our article “Fix Shopping Cart Woes: User Engagement is Key to Success”.

 6. Old or Stale Content: Providing fresh content for your visitors will keep them coming back!
 Brett Farmiloe from Markitors suggests using the heat map tool Crazy Egg to understand what content is drawing in more visitors.
 According to Brett, “Using this tool is a great way to add elements that improve a user’s experience”.
 This tool could also be beneficial for updating the less popular content on your site.

 7. Complicating The Check Out Experience “The best e-commerce websites create an online experience that makes visitors fall in love with their products.
 The shopping experiences are emotional, guided, and clearly encourage visitors to add a product to their cart.”, said Nirav Sheth, the creator of Awesome Checkout.
-It is a big mistake to make the check out experience more complicated than it has to be.
+It is a big mistake to make the checkout experience more complicated than it has to be.
 Want to know why users are abandoning their shopping carts?
 Start here.
 Great web and mobile applications offer a great user experience.
 It doesn’t have to be complex, but it must be fun, engaging, and easy for the user to navigate.
 Avoid these 7 mistakes as you create your user experience and you should see positive results and returns.
-Learn more about captivating your mobile consumers on-the-go in Yottaa’s Mobile Moment ebook.
+Learn more about captivating your mobile consumers on the go in Yottaa’s Mobile Moment ebook.